naka-lab/Serket/docs/tutorials/vae-gmm.md

 import numpy as np
 ```

-The data and correct labels are loaded.
+Then, data and correct labels are loaded.
-The data are sent as observations to the connected module by `srk.Observation`.
+The data is sent as observations to the connected modules by using `srk.Observation`.

 ```
 obs = srk.Observation( np.loadtxt( "data.txt" ) )
 data_category = np.loadtxt( "category.txt" )
 ```

-Then, VAE and GMM modules used in the integrated model are defined.
+The modules VAE and GMM used in the integrated model are defined.
-The dimension of the latent variables of VAE is 18, the number of an epoch is 200 and a batch size is 500.
+In the VAE, the number of dimensions of the latent variables is 18, the number of epochs is 200 and batch size is 500.
-The number of classes of the GMM is 10, and an optional argument `data_category` is the correct labels which are used for computing the accuracy of the classification.
+In the GMM, the data is classified into 10 classes, and optional argument `data_category` is a set of correct labels and used to compute classification accuracy.

 ```
 vae1 = vae.VAE( 18, itr=200, batch_size=500 )
 gmm1 = gmm.GMM( 10, category=data_category )
 ```

-To construct the integrated model, defined modules are connected.
+The modules are connected and the integrated model is constructed.

 ```
 vae1.connect( obs )  # connect obs to vae1